Hero MotoCorp: Discontinued

+Hero also manufactures the Vida V1, Vida V2 and Vida VX2 brand of electric scooters as its parent company VIDA is held as a subsidiary of Hero MotoCorp.

 Listings and shareholding

 The equity shares of Hero MotoCorp are listed on the Bombay Stock Exchange, and the National Stock Exchange of India, where it is a constituent of the NIFTY 50.

 As on 31 December 2013, the promoters Munjal Family held around 40% equity shares in Hero MotoCorp.
-Over 6b1,000 individual shareholders hold approx. 7.44% of its shares.
+Over 601,000 individual shareholders hold approx. 7.44% of its shares.
 Foreign Institutional Investors hold approx. 30% shares in the company.